hellerve/ptolemy/README.md

 that I have to design and build from scratch; some are even applicable without a major redesign/rebuild.

+* [When Textbook RSA is Used to Protect the Privacy of Hundreds of Millions of Users](https://arxiv.org/pdf/1802.03367.pdf) by **Jeffrey Knockel et al.** (2018)

+This is one of the scariest things I’ve read in this list.
+While many of the flaws are depressingly basic, they’re also not ounlandish, in a perverse way.
+One more reason to be sad at the state of programming as a craft and science.

 ### Books

 * [You Can’t Spell Trust without Rust](https://cdn.rawgit.com/Gankro/thesis/d2f0b64fe93c23923f3a43a7038427083edad4c5/thesis.pdf) by **Alexis Beingessner** (2015)